 First you have to create an account at https://admissions.hec.fr/en and then begin to fill in your application.
 You are able to submit an application when:

 - you have uploaded all the required documents

-- the online Letters of Reference have been received by HEC Paris
+- the online reference forms have been received by HEC Paris

 - you have paid the application fee of €100

 For SAI candidates, please refer to the SAI website.

 Once the application is validated and the required documents have been uploaded to your HEC Paris applicant space at https://admissions.hec.fr/en, the admissions team assesses the eligibility of the candidate’s application form.
 They check the conformity of the candidate’s experience and documents with the eligibility conditions of the program.